aMarCruz/easyrouter/README.md

     // executed for non-existing routes or routes without `enter` method location.href = 'errors/404.html'
   })
-  // start the router using "#/login" for users that arrives to this
+  // starts the router using "#/login" for users that arrives to this
-  // page without a hash
+  // page without a hash.
   .listen('#login')
 ```